OpenCoderRank: Personalized Technical Assessments with Generative AI: Answering the research questions

-\textbf{\underline{RQ1: Pedagogical Implications.}} \opencoderrank\ is designed to be easily integrated into software engineering (SE) education to enhance learning outcomes across a variety of teaching and evaluation contexts.
-Below are several pedagogical use cases where \opencoderrank\ can be effectively used for: (i) \textbf{Coding Competitions:} \opencoderrank\ provides a unique environment for hosting intra- or inter-college coding competitions.
-Various coding clubs within academic institutions can also deploy it locally for quick peer learning exercises, (ii) \textbf{Classroom Integration}: Although \opencoderrank\ is primarily focused on coding and programming exercises, the platform also supports multiple-choice questions (MCQs), making it suitable for quick assessments or pre/post-lecture quizzes, and (iii) \textbf{Academic Lab/Startup Hiring}: The easy setup of \opencoderrank\ allows academic research labs and startups from various domains to conduct technical assessments for hiring assistants or interns in an resource-constrained environments.
+\opencoderrank\ is designed to enhance learning outcomes across a variety of teaching and evaluation contexts.
+Below are several pedagogical use cases where \opencoderrank\ can be effectively used: \begin{itemize}[leftmargin=*] \item \textbf{Coding Competitions}: \opencoderrank\ provides a unique environment for hosting intra- or inter-college coding competitions.
+Various coding clubs within academic institutions can also deploy it locally for quick peer learning exercises.
+With features like fast setup and real-time evaluation, the platform enables organizers to run contests even in resource-constrained environments with zero setup costs. \item \textbf{Classroom Integration}: Although \opencoderrank\ is primarily focused on coding and programming exercises, the platform also supports MCQs, making it suitable for quick assessments or pre/post-lecture quizzes.
+Educators can incorporate \opencoderrank\ into regular classroom teaching as part of time-constrained lab sessions or live quizzes. \item \textbf{Academic Lab/Startup Hiring}: The easy setup of \opencoderrank\ allows academic research labs and startups from various domains to conduct technical assessments for hiring assistants or interns.
+Custom challenges aligned with specific focus areas (e.g., MCQs on domain knowledge or relevant programming tasks) can be used to evaluate candidate abilities prior to subsequent rounds of the interview process. \item \textbf{One-to-One/One-Vs-One Challenges}: The platform supports personalized one-to-one coding challenges, which are especially useful in mentoring sessions or during office hours.
+Educators can assign individualized tasks and provide real-time feedback to create a focused learning experience. \end{itemize}